llm-bible/llm-bible.github.io/_publications/singha2023tabular.markdown

 bibkey: singha2023tabular
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.10358"}
-tags: ['Security', 'Training Techniques', 'Reinforcement Learning', 'Prompting', 'In-Context Learning']
+tags: ['Reinforcement Learning', 'Security', 'Training Techniques', 'Prompting', 'In-Context Learning']
 ---
 Large language models (LLMs) are increasingly applied for tabular tasks using in-context learning.
 The prompt representation for a table may play a role in